MESFET: Functional architecture

-The MESFET, similarly to JFET, differs from the common insulated-gate FET or MOSFET in that there is no insulator under the gate over the active switching region.
-This implies that the MESFET gate should, in transistor mode, be biased such that one has a reversed-biased depletion zone controlling the underlying channel, rather than a forward-conducting metal–semiconductor diode to the channel.
+The MESFET, similarly to JFET, differs from the common insulated gate FET or MOSFET because there is no insulator under the gate over the active switching region.
+This implies that the MESFET gate should, in transistor mode, be biased such that one has a reversed-biased depletion zone controlling the underlying channel, rather than a forward-conducting metal-semiconductor diode to the channel.

-While this restriction inhibits certain circuit possibilities as the gate must remain reverse-biased and cannot therefore exceed a certain voltage of forward bias, MESFETs analog and digital devices work reasonably well if kept within the confines of design limits.
+While this restriction inhibits certain circuit possibilities as the gate must remain reverse-biased and cannot, therefore, exceed a certain voltage of forward bias, MESFETs analog and digital devices work reasonably well if kept within the confines of design limits.
 The most critical aspect of the design is the gate metal extent over the switching region.
-Generally the narrower the gate modulated carrier channel the better the frequency handling abilities, overall.
-Spacing of the source and drain with respect to the gate, and the lateral extent of the gate are important though somewhat less critical design parameters.
+Generally, the narrower the gate modulated carrier channel, the better the frequency handling abilities.
+Spacing of the source and drain concerning the gate, and the lateral extent of the gate are important though somewhat less critical design parameters.

-MESFET current handling ability improves as the gate is elongated laterally, keeping the active region constant, however is limited by phase shift along the gate due to the transmission line effect.
-As a result, most production MESFETs use a built up top layer of low resistance metal on the gate, often producing a mushroom-like profile in cross section.
+MESFET current handling ability improves as the gate is elongated laterally, keeping the active region constant, however, phase shift along the gate is limited due to the transmission line effect.
+As a result, most production MESFETs use a built-up top layer of low-resistance metal on the gate, often producing a mushroom-like profile in cross-section.

 Applications

 Numerous MESFET fabrication possibilities have been explored for a wide variety of semiconductor systems.
-Some of the main application areas are military communications, as front end low noise amplifier of microwave receivers in both military radar devices and communication, commercial optoelectronics, satellite communication, as power amplifier for output stage of microwave links, and as a power oscillator.
+Some of the main application areas are military communications, as front end low noise amplifier of microwave receivers in both military radar devices and communication, commercial optoelectronics, satellite communication, as a power amplifier for the output stage of microwave links, and as a power oscillator.